nurbujang/WSAA-bigproject/README.md

 Aviation Data Service With Flask and REST-API

 ## PROJECT DESCRIPTION
-The objective of this project is to obtain data on Irish airport infrastructure from
+The objective of this project is to obtain data on airport infrastructure from

 A web application was created in Flask and hosted pn pythonanywhere.com.

-Data on  was extracted from Eurostat as an excel file and converted into json.
+Data on  was extracted from Eurostat

 > Your project should interact with an API, or create one.
 > CRUD operations on the data